epi052/feroxbuster/README.md

 ...
 ```

-A faster option, that is **not** persistent is to simply use the `ulimit` command to change the setting.
+A faster option, that is **not** persistent, is to simply use the `ulimit` command to change the setting.

 ```
 ulimit -n 4096